Shaik-Nagur-Basha/BlogByte-Blog/README.md

 ## Features

-- `Admin Role`: Mange the data of website by `CRUD` Operations on Blog's, comments and users data.
-He can only create blog's.
+- `Admin Role`: Mange the user accounts and admin role approval.
 - `Google OAuth` / `User Authentication`: Users can sign up, log in, and manage their profiles.
 - `Create, Read, Update, Delete (CRUD)`: Full functionality to write, edit, and delete blog posts.
 - `RESTful API`: All blog and user operations are handled through RESTful API endpoints.